hyunyoung2/Hyunyougn2_Natural_Language_Processing_Lab/Python/README.md

-# Python Code to
+# Python3 Code

- I will continuously arrange the set of the python code associated with natural Language processing right here
+ I will continuously arrange the set of the python3 code associated with natural Language processing right here

- Because in order for me to remember what I've studied about Natural Language processing and make me competent to python.
+ Because in order for me to remember what I've studied about Natural Language processing and make me competent to python3.

- So this code is what I have typed in with python.
+ So this code is what I have typed in with python3.